bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Ramona:Wow
   Bala Paranj:I think it is called Taikeido or something Ramona:It must really meet a need
-  Ramona:Introduce me to the other attendees?
   Brad:yes, I have Rails 4 installed on my Macbook Bala Paranj:What version of Ruby ?
   Bala Paranj:I think so.
   Al:Ramona, what problems with windows?
 So far Ruby 2.0 was a lot easier than 1.9 to set up on Windows.
   Brad:Ruby 2.0
-  Bala Paranj:Besides, Yehuda has a reputation.
-He will deliver  a useful product.
   Bala Paranj:Brad, are you using RVM?
   Ramona:Yes, I used Ruby 2.0 and Rails 4 plus RubyMine IDE - most of the problems were around the SSH key to deploy to Heroku
   Brad:yes, I installed RVM, but actually it was because I installed homebrew that uses Ruby that I got the latest version of Ruby installed automatically
   Bala Paranj:Ramona, do you have your own web apps in production?
   Ramona:All resolved now, that site is in the beginning stage of construction at 4sp2013.com - the first one I'm working on in Ubuntu is dadufix4me.com (nothing there yet)
-  Bala Paranj:I host on Linode.
-  Ramona:Using text editors only on Ubuntu, they run really fast even in a VM Bala Paranj:Pay only $20 / mo.
-I still get lot of juice for that price.
-  Ramona:Yes I'd heard of them, and digital ocean
+  Ramona:Using text editors only on Ubuntu, they run really fast even in a VM Ramona:Yes I'd heard of them, and digital ocean
   Bala Paranj:Linode keeps increasing the hardware specs for the same plan, which is great.
-  Bala Paranj:I heard about digital ocean because railscasts.com is hosted by them.
   Bala Paranj:Ramona, are still learning Rails or working on getting your app to production?
   Ramona:I'll be looking for a better host for a site I want to build as soon as I get the hang of rails, easyofficeforms.com, which is a collaboration with someone who will design the forms..
   Bala Paranj:Sounds like a great idea
-  Brad:Al, if you have any questions about Bala's book, ask away, I finished, so I can help too Bala Paranj:If it is view intensive, I would consider using AngularJS instead of Rails Bala Paranj:Rails doesn't really shine in the view layer Bala Paranj:You could still have your backend in Rails Bala Paranj:Thanks Brad.
+  Bala Paranj:If it is view intensive, I would consider using AngularJS instead of Rails Bala Paranj:Rails doesn't really shine in the view layer Bala Paranj:You could still have your backend in Rails Brad:Bala, does Angular and Rails work well together?
+I would think that partials would interfere with Angular Bala Paranj:Ramona, I also added the answer to your question to the book.
-  Bala Paranj:Ramona also finished it.
-  Al:No questions so far, I just got to go through the rest..
-  Brad:Bala, does Angular and Rails work well together?
-I would think that partials would interfere with Angular Bala Paranj:She gave me lot of grammatical corrections.
-  Ramona:I have a question or two..
-  Bala Paranj:Ramona, I also added the answer to your question to the book.
-  Bala Paranj:Yes, Brad.
   Ramona:I finished the book and Bala gave me a good explanation of belongs_to (good, it went in the book!)
   Bala Paranj:Brad, you basically use Rails backend as an API that provides the view with JSON.
   Bala Paranj:Very interactive Single Page Apps are a good fit for AngularJS.